Bi-directional Digital Twin and Edge Computing in the Metaverse: DT-assisted Edge Computing

 DTEC is the DT representation of the edge computing system.
 It can monitor the most up-to-date state of edge computing, real-time resource utilization, and network performance.
 DTEC can also fabricate emulation of users, load, and resource allocation to produce emulated data.
 These data help to train the DT model to find the optimal strategy for resource allocation.
 Accordingly, DTEC can make decisions and send feedback to the edge computing system to assign the resources to the users that ensure fairness QoE.
-The resources (i.e., communication and computation resources) can be reserved for certain model training and Metaverse applications or users in advance.
+The resources can be reserved for certain model training and Metaverse applications or users in advance.
 Moreover, DTEC can also continuously monitor the condition of the whole system, detect the unfairness of the resource distribution, or forecast any system failure in edge computing, thus enabling proactive intervention.
+We thus introduce three hierarchical DTs, i.e., User' DT, local DTEC, and global DTEC, that assist in immersive and fairness QoE in the Metaverse. \begin{itemize}[leftmargin=1em] \item \textbf{User's DT}: As the user's DT is placed at the edge server, the user transmits user tracking information (e.g., head rotation and eye gaze) to predict the FOV which contributes to the behavior of the user's DT.
+The user also reports the QoE performance to the corresponding DT (via intra-twin communication). \item \textbf{Local DTEC}: The local DTEC is placed on the MEC server and retrieves the information from the user's DT via inter-twin communications.
+The DTEC models the communication and computation state of the local MEC system (e.g., CPU cycles and the frequency band and bandwidth) that are occupied for the user's FOV prediction and rendering.
+These models are constantly updated and calibrated (via intra-twin communications between the local DTEC and the MEC system).

+\item \textbf{Global DTEC}: The global DTEC is placed on the cloud server to maintain the topology of the entire edge network.
+This DTEC retrieves all the information of local DTECs via inter-twin communications.
+The global DTEC models the server selection strategy.
+This strategy defines the MEC server to host and serves the end user.
+It decides the target server based on the local DTEC's (e.g., latency, and load) which may result in DT migration to ensure high QoE.